huawei-noah/Pretrained-Language-Model/README.md

 * [TinyBERT-MindSpore](https://github.com/huawei-noah/Pretrained-Language-Model/tree/master/TinyBERT-MindSpore) is a MindSpore version of TinyBERT.
 * [DynaBERT](https://github.com/huawei-noah/Pretrained-Language-Model/tree/master/DynaBERT) is a dynamic BERT model with adaptive width and depth.
 * [BBPE](https://github.com/huawei-noah/Pretrained-Language-Model/tree/master/BBPE) provides a byte-level vocabulary building tool and its correspoinding tokenizer.
+* [PMLM](https://github.com/huawei-noah/Pretrained-Language-Model/tree/master/PMLM) is an improved method for pretrained language model.
+Trained without the complex two-stream self-attention, PMLM can be treated as a simple approximation of XLNet.